< Back to all blogs

 Industrial liquids and hazardous chemicals are perfect for intermediate bulk containers or IBCs.
 On the other hand, these heavy-duty containers are ideal for keeping water.
 An IBC water tank can hold a large amount of water, and its adaptable form and portability make it suitable for this job.
 IBC water tanks are a cost-effective solution to store water because they can be used for various purposes and are reusable.
 IBC water tanks are commonly found on building sites or in massive warehouses, but they can have a variety of other applications.

 People can securely store water in an IBC water tank for a long time, but we must rotate it at least once every six months.
 Because water can become poisonous if kept in plastic for too long, it’s best to keep it as fresh as possible.
 Before drinking water left for an extended period, you should do a quality test.
+Yes, a tote can transport water.
+Totes are typically made out of strong, durable materials like canvas or nylon that can hold liquids without seeping through and breaking down quickly.
+This makes them an ideal choice for transporting large amounts of water over short distances where waterproofing isn’t a necessity.
+Some totes also have extra features like straps or handles that make it easier to move the load – making them an even better option for transporting liquid payloads over short distances.

 How Long Does A Tote Last In The World Of Logistics?